MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/transfer-phone-numbers-to-teams.md

 # Transfer phone numbers to Microsoft Teams Calling Plans

+This article is for administrators and IT professionals.
+The article describes how to transfer phone numbers from your current service provider to Microsoft Teams Calling Plans.

-Use the porting step-by-step guide in the Microsoft Teams admin center to transfer your phone numbers from your current service provider to Microsoft Teams Calling Plans.
-After you port your phone numbers to Teams, Microsoft will becomes your service provider.
-For more information, see [How many telephone numbers can you get?](../how-many-phone-numbers-can-you-get.md)
+To transfer your phone numbers, you can use the porting step-by-step guide in the Microsoft Teams admin center.
+After you port your phone numbers to Teams, Microsoft becomes your service provider.
+For more information, see [How many phone numbers can you get?](../how-many-phone-numbers-can-you-get.md)

-Before you start, we recommend you review the information in [What's a port order?](port-order-overview.md) If you have service numbers for dial-in conferencing bridges, Auto attendants or other service numbers, toll-free phone numbers, or have more than 999 user (subscriber) phone numbers that you need to transfer to Teams, see [Manage phone numbers for your organization](../manage-phone-numbers-for-your-organization/manage-phone-numbers-for-your-organization.md) to download the correct forms and send them to us.
+Before you start, we recommend you review the information in [What's a port order?](port-order-overview.md).
+If you have any of the following types of numbers that you need to transfer to Teams, see [Manage phone numbers for Calling Plans and services](../manage-phone-numbers-for-your-organization/manage-phone-numbers-for-your-organization.md) to download the correct forms and send them to us:

+- Dial-in conferencing bridges
+- Auto attendants or other service numbers
+- Toll-free phone numbers
+- More than 999 user (subscriber) phone numbers that you need to transfer to Teams

   > [!NOTE]
   > We process port orders for transferring phone numbers only on United States business days and not on public holidays or weekends.